monome/docs/grid/studies/nodejs/index.md

 ```
 $ npm install --save easymidi
 ```
+Note: If you're experiencing errors while installing easymidi with npm, you might need the libasound2-dev package installed on your system.
+For debian: ```$ sudo apt install libasound2-dev```

 You can now copy the examples to this folder and run them using the `node` command: